cmda-minor-vid/web-animation-18-19/README.md

 *   **Entry requirements**: Admission

 ## Description
 In Web Animation we'll create a prototype that heavily focusses on interactivity and animations using _CSS animations_, _CSS transitions_ and _SVG_.
 Instead of static design and prototyping tools we'll work straight into the browser using in-browser (dev)tools.

 This course is part of the **Minor Visual (Interface) Design** before **Ontwerpen 3** alongside **Web Typography**, together making up **Visual Interface Design 2**.
 In _ontwerpen 3_  you’ll apply your newfound web skills.
+We build further on knowledge acquired in _Internetstandaarden_, _Inleiding Programmeren_, and _Blok Web_.

 ## Communication